 Cancer causes pain by destroying your healthy tissues.
 As cancer progresses, the growth applies pressure on your nerves, bones, and organs, which causes pain.
 If you have unexplained, ongoing pain for more than 4 weeks, seek medical help.

-How To Reduce The Risk Of Cancer
+How To Reduce The

 For starters, it is absolutely important that you maintain healthy lifestyle choices at all times.
 From engaging in regular physical exercise to reducing your exposure to environmental toxins like pollutants and pesticides, you can help yourself in the long run.